Brandeis Marshall: DATA EQUITY STRATEGIST

 • Fellow at Stanford PACS

-• Formats: Keynote Speaker and Data Ethics Strategist
+• Keynote Speaker and Data Ethics Strategist

-• Audiences: Corporate leaders, data scientists, policymakers, educators, and organizations focused on AI, data governance, and ethical innovation.
+• Corporate leaders, data scientists, policymakers, educators, and organizations focused on AI, data governance, and ethical innovation.

 • Outcomes: